Hormone-sensitive cancer

 A hormone-sensitive cancer, or hormone-dependent cancer, is a type of cancer that is dependent on a hormone for growth and/or survival.
 Examples include breast cancer, which is dependent on estrogens like estradiol, and prostate cancer, which is dependent on androgens like testosterone.

-Hormones play important roles in our body, they're also effective in some types of cancer by promoting some tumors grow and spread, which are so-called hormone-sensitive or hormone-dependent cancer.
-A hormone-sensitive cancer, or hormone-dependent cancer, is a type of cancer that is dependent on a hormone for growth and/or survival.
+Hormones can cause some tumors to grow and spread, which are so-called hormone-sensitive or hormone-dependent cancer.
 If a tumor is hormone-sensitive, it means that there are special proteins called receptors on cells surface.
-When the hormone bind the matched receptor, it results in growth and spread of cancer cells.
+When the hormone binds to a matched receptor, it results in the growth and spread of cancer cells.